rukundob451/rukundob451/README.md

 - 🔭 I’m currently working with Flutter, Flask and FastAPI
 - 🌱 I’m currently learning Data Structures and Algorithms in Java.
 I am learning Java and containerizing applications using docker/containerization
 - 👯 I’m looking to collaborate on Flutter appns Flask SQLAlchemy and MERN stack
-- 🤔 I’m looking for help with DS and Algorithms in java, javascript, php, mySQL, React and java servlets.
+- 🤔 I’m looking for help with Data Structures and Algorithms in java, javascript, php, mySQL, React and java servlets.
 - ⚡ Fun fact: Learning and striving to make a difference each and everyday

 ------------------------